pirmd/govid/README.md

 ./govid $HOME/mynotes
 ```

-then visiting http://localhost:8080/MyNewNote.txt should bring you to a vi-like
+then visiting http://localhost:8888/MyNewNote.txt should bring you to a vi-like
 text editing form where you can input text.
 Once done, clicking on 'Save' or
 input ':w' in COMMAND mode will create $HOME/mynotes/MyNewNote.txt with the
 content you have enter.

+## API
+`GET /{filename}`:: view/edit note located at {filename} path within the notes
+directory `govid` instance is serving.

+`POST /{filename}`:: save note located at {filename} path within the notes
+directory `govid` instance is serving.

 ## DEPLOYEMENT